VANatHeritage/SDM-PresencePreProc/Prepping_Obs_for_SDM.md

 #### 5. Edit SDM training dataset as needed

-The resulting file from step 4 will have spatial duplicates identified, in the `use` and `use_why` columns, preferring higher RA values and later dates of observations
+The resulting file from step 4 will have spatial duplicates identified, in the `sdm_use` and `sdm_use_why` columns, preferring higher RA values and later dates of observations

-- features marked `use = 1` are the highest ranked features and will not overlap any other `use = 1` feature.
+- features marked `sdm_use = 1` are the highest ranked features and will not overlap any other `sdm_use = 1` feature.
-- `use = 0` are spatial duplicates.
+- `sdm_use = 0` are spatial duplicates.
 These spatially overlapped with another feature with a higher rank (higher RA or later date)

 - now edit the file as needed for SDM
   - these will be primarily spatial edits
   - table edits should be limited to adding comments or changing `use` field to further exclude features
-  - assign  `use = 0` to features you want to exclude from the training data, and put in reasoning in `use_why`
+  - assign  `sdm_use = 0` to features you want to exclude from the training data, and put in reasoning in `sdm_use_why`

 ---